Our Methodology

 Data Sources

-All data on PlainTaxData comes directly from official Internal Revenue Service sources.
+All data on PlainTaxData comes directly from official Internal Revenue Service (IRS.gov) sources.
 We reference the following IRS publications and announcements for each tax parameter:

 - Tax brackets: IRS Revenue Procedures (annual inflation adjustments, e.g., Rev. Proc.
 2024-61).